borodust/borodust.github.io/_posts/2019-05-27-gamekit-future.md

 discovered it actually is quite extendable.
-Just inherit a class in `defgame` form with special functionality you need, hook into `gamekit` instance methods (`#'draw`, `#'act`, `#'post-initialize` and `#'pre-destroy`), provide some `:default-initargs` and you can go quite far in extending its functionality.
+Just inherit a class in `defgame` form with special functionality you need, hook into `gamekit` instance methods (`#'draw`, `#'act`, `#'post-initialize` and `#'pre-destroy`), provide some `:default-initargs` and you can go far in extending its functionality.

 So here I present a new way of extending `gamekit` - _kinda_ plugins.
 And first of the kind I found useful for jam games: